stdlib-js/stdlib/workshops/numeric-computing/exercises/linear_regression.md

   - a line representing the true (underlying) model
   - a scatterplot representing the noisy data
+  - a scatterplot consisting of a single data point representing the datum used to update the fit
   - a line representing the fitted model (if using the [online regression][online-regression] module, can be obtained via the model coefficients or using the `predict` method)

   Concatenate all plots into a single report and view in a browser window.

+* As a bonus, if using the [online regression][online-regression] module, try using different loss functions and adjusting settings, such as the learning rate and regularization parameters.

 ## Tips